phu0ngng/nccl/docs/userguide/source/usage/bufferreg.rst

 To enable IB Sharp buffer registration by CUDA graph:

- * Allocate send and recv buffer with any CUDA allcator (e.g., cudaMalloc/ncclMemAlloc)
+ * Allocate send and recv buffer with any CUDA allocator (e.g., cudaMalloc/ncclMemAlloc)
  * Launch NCCL collectives with CUDA graph

 To enable IB Sharp buffer registration by local registration:

- * Allocate send and recv buffer with any CUDA allcator (e.g., cudaMalloc/ncclMemAlloc)
+ * Allocate send and recv buffer with any CUDA allocator (e.g., cudaMalloc/ncclMemAlloc)
  * Register send and recv buffer for each rank in the communicator with `ncclCommRegister`
  * Launch NCCL collectives